department-of-veterans-affairs/vets-website/va-gov/pages/change-direct-deposit-and-contact-information.md

 <div itemprop="acceptedAnswer" itemscope itemtype="http://schema.org/Answer">
 <div itemprop="text">

 Yes.
-You can also change your information by mail or phone.
+You can change your information by mail or phone.

 <h3>By mail</h3>